th7mo/th7mo.com/git.md

 The rebase option is also a good option for pull requests.

 > [!TIP]
-> Do not squash commits or merge a pull request using the `squash` option, unless the commit messages are not providing any information.
+> Do not squash [git-commit](/git-commit.md)s or merge a pull request using the `squash` option, unless the commit messages are not providing any information.
 > It is always better to leave as much history as possible for later debugging of code.

 ## Worktrees